-While ACL tears are associated with athletics, they can happen to just about anyone.
+While ACL tears are associated with athletes, they can happen to just about anyone.
 Age, gender, and activity level are variables that may increase your risk of tearing your ACL.
 Suddenly stopping or changing directions are among the leading causes of ACL tears, explaining the higher rate of injury in sports like football, soccer, and basketball.
 If you suffer an ACL tear, it may limit your everyday lifestyle, but it doesn’t require you to put your entire life on hold.

-What Is Your ACL?
+What Is an ACL?

 The ACL or, anterior cruciate ligament, is located at the back of the patella (knee cap), and assists knee rotation and stability.